Blog | Ep 4: Brian Kotlyar – head of demand generation & growth, Intercom

 How do you get started using chatbots?

-Creating a chatbot script is like creating a nurture stream or a decision tree in your marketing automation tool.
+Creating an Intercom chatbot script is like creating a nurture stream or a decision tree in your marketing automation tool.
 You create branch paths for the typical buying questions and patterns that people have.

 You can design bot flows around your process—whether you have very transactional buyers or long sales cycle buyers who require more education or have less structured questions.